Advisor contact information

 Contact the advisor before registering each term to be sure you are on track.

-Plan your classes using the 2017/18 Catalog Course Completion Guide.
+Plan your classes using the Current Student Course Completion Guide.

 Use Grad Plan to determine what classes you need for graduation.
 If you have concerns about classes listed in Grad Plan, contact program advisor: Karen Henry.
 When you complete all graduation requirements, you will be automatically awarded the degree or certificate at the end of final term.
 See the Graduation page for more information.